Visitors to Canada Insurance Defined

-If you’re applying for a visitors to Canada insurance online, you will need a computer, tablet or any form of electronic device, an internet connection and a credit card to purchase such policy on your own.
+If you’re applying for visitors to Canada insurance online, you will need a computer, tablet, or any form of electronic device, an internet connection, and a credit card to purchase such a policy on your own.

 You must also be aware of the visitors’ health conditions as any pre-existing conditions need to be declared before-hand.